Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Introduction

-Constrained optimization-based motion planning technique \cite{2017_AlonsoMora} for holonomic MMRs in dynamic environments uses obstacle-free convex polygons around the formation in the position-time space.
+Optimization-based motion planning technique \cite{2017_AlonsoMora} for holonomic MMRs in dynamic environments uses obstacle-free convex polygons around the formation in the position-time space.
 It optimizes the holonomic MMRs' pose to retain the cooperative MMR system inside the obstacle-free polygon.
-A geometric path planning approach was proposed \cite{2018_Cao, 2017_Jiao} for multiple MMRs transporting an object for static obstacle avoidance.
-A rectangular passageway-based approach \cite{2018_Cao} is used to find the optimal system width and moving direction in the static obstacle-free area.
-These methods do not include motion constraints and guarantee feasible motion for nonholonomic MMRs.
+A geometric path planning approach \cite{2018_Cao, 2017_Jiao} for multiple MMRs transport an object avoiding static obstacles.
+A rectangular passageway-based approach \cite{2018_Cao} finds the optimal system width and moving direction in the static obstacle-free area for navigation.
+These methods do not include motion constraints to provide guaranteed feasible motion for nonholonomic MMRs.

 A kinematic motion planning technique \cite{2019_Tallamraju} plans for spatial collaborative payload manipulation using a hierarchical approach.
 The technique's conservative approximation of the obstacles as uniform cylinders highly restricts navigation in tight spaces with high aspect ratios polygonal obstacles.
 MPC-based motion planning techniques for static obstacle avoidance have been presented in \cite{2017_Nikou,2024_Kennel}.
 An alternating direction method of multipliers-based distributed trajectory planning algorithm \cite{2020_Shorinwa} plans trajectory in a static environment.
 A distributed formation control technique \cite{2021_Wu} utilizes constrained optimization for object transportation in a static environment.
-The formation moves along a predefined reference trajectory to avoid collision with the static obstacles.
 Motion Planning for deformable object transportation \cite{2022_Hu,2024_Pei} in a static environment uses optimization techniques.
-A reciprocal collision avoidance algorithm \cite{2020_Mao} combined with MPC for multiple robots does not maintain any formation.
+A reciprocal collision avoidance algorithm \cite{2020_Mao} combined with MPC doesn't maintain any formation.
 These generic planning algorithms cannot be used as they do not maintain the rigid formation required for collaborative MMRs.
-An NMPC-based kinodynamic motion planning technique \cite{2024b_Keshab} plans motion for object transportation by multiple MMRs in static and dynamic environments.
+An NMPC-based kinodynamic motion planning technique \cite{2024b_Keshab} plans motion for object transportation by multiple MMRs in dynamic environments.
 The proposed planning technique is limited to holonomic MMRs and environments with convex static obstacles.